 Rebecca teaches both adult and kid yoga.
 Her primary focus is vinyasa flow, with an emphasis on breath work and injury prevention.
 Rebecca guides her students through their practice with clear instructions, intelligent sequencing, and hands-on adjustments.
 She encourages her students to enjoy the physical challenges of yoga, play with personal limits, and find a quiet mind.
 Rebecca was born and raised in Berkeley, California.
 She discovered yoga while studying medicine in Manhattan, and has now been practicing for 20 years.
 In her travels she has been able to study Aryuvedic medicine, as well as yoga at Kasturba Medical College in Manipal, India.
 Although Rebecca practices traditional western medicine, she believes that adding alternative therapies can be quite beneficial for some of her patients.
-She completed her 200-hour yoga teacher training with Annie Carpenter's SmartFLOW school.
+She completed her 200-hour yoga teacher training with Annie Carpenter's SmartFLOW school and is a certified Kidding Around Yoga Instructor.
 Off the mat, Rebecca is a wife, the mother of two lively children, a dog lover, runner, and an Emergency Medicine physician.

 Erica has been a teacher in the New Orleans charter schools since 2012, and a yoga teacher since 2015.
 She completed her 200-hour yoga teacher training in the summer of 2015 to deepen her personal practice, but quickly realized she loved teaching as well.
 She has been teaching all around New Orleans since 2015: at studios, for free, and even at offices around town to get everyone up and moving.
 She is currently in a 300-hour yoga teacher training to continue to deepen her knowledge.
 Erica is certified to teach kids’ yoga through the GroovyKids™ program, and is certified as a mindful educator through Mindful Schools.
 Erica believes in incorporating yoga and mindfulness into the education of her students throughout the school day.